iamngoni/gitwhisper/README.md

 2. Retrieves the diff of your staged changes
 3. Sends the diff to the selected AI model
 4. Generates a commit message following the conventional commit format
-5. Pre-fills the git commit editor with the generated message
+5. Applies any prefix/ticket number if specified
-6. Opens the editor for your review and confirmation
+6. Submits the commit with the generated message

 ## Configuration